July 10, 2016

-So, I already loved the app, way before they chose to feature, as a guest navigation voice, one of my favourite people in the whole wide world, Stephen Colbert:
+So, I already loved the app, way before they chose to feature, as a guest navigation voice, one of my favourite people in the world, Stephen Colbert:

-I enjoyed every minute of being on the road with Stephen’s witty remarks, literally waiting around every corner.
-I would even mimic him every now and then.
+I enjoyed every minute of being on the road with Stephen’s witty remarks every few meters.
+I would even imitate him every now and then.